cemeiq/cemeiq/README.md

 ### Hi there, this is Iqra 👋

-My coding interests in learning about Javascript and front-end frameworks like Reactjs.
+My coding interests are in learning about Javascript and front-end frameworks like Reactjs.

 **Hard Skills**: HTML, CSS/SASS, Bootstrap, JavaScript, jQuery, API/Axios, React, Redux, Git, Github, npm, Babel, Postman, Pacel.